sungiant/abacus/README.md

 ## Overview

-Abacus is a 3D maths library for the [CLI](http://en.wikipedia.org/wiki/Common_Language_Infrastructure), built with a primary focus on performance and efficiency.
+Abacus is a 3D maths library for .NET and Mono, built with a primary focus on performance and efficiency.
 Abacus is ideal for use developing real-time 3D applications and deterministic network simulations.

 Abacus provides the following data type: